Category: Vietnam visa

 Are you ready to visit the beautiful beaches of Vietnam?
 Be sure to secure your Visa before you embark on your trip.
 Vietnam Visa makes the process quicker and easier.
 Simply click here to begin your application for a Visa in Vietnam.

+Customs and Etiquette in Vietnam.
 Learning about a country’s religion and culture is critical to avoid embarrassing situations.
 Accidentally offending the locals is everyone’s worst nightmare.
 Here is a comprehensive etiquette guide to give you a quick overview of Vietnamese culture and customs.
 Having background knowledge of Vietnamese customs will ensure that you have the best possible experience on your trip to Vietnam.

 When discussing etiquette, it is important to have a general feel for the values and customs of a culture.
 It is almost impossible to remember an exhaustive list of etiquette rules.
 However, when you are aware of what the culture values, you can avoid doing things that are in opposition to those values.

 The Vietnamese people value humility, restraint, and modesty.
 Avoid being boastful or showing off wealth.
 Public displays of affection are generally frowned upon so try to avoid touching people of the opposite sex.
 Dress conservatively and keep your body covered.
-The Vietnamese culture has a great respect for the elderly.
+The Vietnamese culture has great respect for the elderly.
 In every situation, it is best to give honor and preference to the eldest member of the group.
 Keep reading for information about etiquette for specific activities such as visiting a religious site, greeting locals, dining, appropriate clothing, giving gifts, and avoiding social taboos.

 Proper Etiquette for Visiting Religious Sites or Other Tourist Sites in Vietnam